zuri-training/anima_lib_team98/README.md

 4. Add the animation ID to the HTML element you would like to animate.
 5. Voila, the element is automatically animated.

 ## Interactive Animations

+JavaScript Web Animations API is used to create the experience for users to generate their preferred code combinations.
+This feature is made for users that want more granularity and control over their animations.
+This solution is implemented with plain JavaScript (no external libraries) so as to provide the best performance and a good starting point for developers to learn about creating interactive animation.
+ - Minimum Requirement: Understand the basics of JS and programming in general.
+Knowledge of JS WAAPI is not required.
+ - Reasons:  No need to rely on DOM-heavy manipulation techniques.

 ## Contributing